MathiasStadler/docker-jenkins-scripted/install-jenkins-src-eclipse.md

 git clone https://github.com/jenkinsci/jenkins.git
 ```

-## switsch to and other current version
+## switch to and other current version

 ```bash
 # be sure you have all tags local